Sorry, you need to enable JavaScript to visit this website.

 • Power Purchase Agreements (both on-site and off-site)

-We continue building on existing actions, such as the rollout of responsibly sourced biomass boilers at several Nestlé factories and the implementation of energy-saving measures such as the installation of LED lighting and phasing out the use of harmful gases used in refrigeration.
+We continue building on existing actions, such as the rollout of biomass boilers at several Nestlé factories and the implementation of energy-saving measures such as the installation of LED lighting and phasing out the use of harmful gases used in refrigeration.

 Maintenance within factories